6 ways to tackle your wedding planning to-do list from home.

 4. Build Your Registry

 Can’t stop online shopping?
 Use this time to build your registry!
 Grab your partner and start searching for products you’d like to add to your registry.
 Build your list very intentionally.
-Most of us have lots of extra time right now, so use this time to truly research and identify what household needs you have, and what products would fit those needs.
+Take time to truly research and identify what household needs you have, and what products would fit those needs.
 Most retailers have online storefronts where you can search for products from the comfort of your couch.

 5. Take a Break From Planning

 Yes, we said it – take a break.
-Life feels like we’re on pause right now.
 You might feel like you need to be doing something all day every day in order to feel productive.
 But trust us, take a break from remote wedding planning.
-Wedding planning is stressful, and with the added stress and uncertainty of the coronavirus pandemic, it’s almost impossible not to feel anxious.
 One of the healthiest things you can do is take a break.